shadowboxingapp/shadowboxingapp.github.io/_posts/2021-12-03-best-boxing-matches-2021.md

 Desperately clinging on to avoid being stopped, while trying to reserve any last shred of dignity, Anthony Joshua now claims he is eager to right the wrongs with Usyk in a contracted rematch.
 The fearless Ukrainian has other ideas.
 His shellacking of Joshua in the final 20 seconds of the contest might give an indication of how a return fight would play out.
 Usyk will be looking to win by knockout this time.

 {% include appad.html %}

+## Here's to 2022

+2022 will see its fair share of great fight, and I'm not talking about Jake Paul's!
+If you want to get into boxing, you could consider using an app to help you train.
+If that's the case, you should go take a look at our [top 5 list of best boxing app of 2022](/best-ios-boxing-apps-in-2022/)!